The Respiratory System

 2. Other Risk Factors

-• Occupational exposure (asbestos, uranium, nickel, beryllium, arsenic)
+• Occupational exposures (Asbestos, uranium, chromium, nickel, beryllium, arsenic)

 • K-RAS, EGFR, BRAF, MYC, PIK3CA

-• Nicotine promotes tumour growth via acetylcholine receptors.
+• Tumour cells secrete autocrine peptides promoting proliferation.
+Nicotine also promotes tumour growth through nicotinic acetylcholine receptors.

 B. Histologic Types